stevenmcsorley/weather-app/README.md

 ## Development

-HRM is enabled so dev can be done localy with the ability to see changes in real time in the docker container.
+HRM is enabled so development can be done locally with the ability to see changes in real-time in the Docker container.

 ## Docker